Skip to main content

 • A valid passport

-• Proof of medical insurance for the duration of the visit
+• Proof of medical insurance for the duration of the visa period

-• Evidence of sufficient financial means to support the visit
+• Evidence of sufficient means of support, if requested

 Compliant, reliable, error-free and touchless payroll in Romania